My Last Game At Maple Leaf Gardens.

 He took it.

-We agreed we would meet the following week at the garage and I would bring the cash.
-The deal went down just as we planned and I happily left with four prime red seats for the final game at Maple Leaf Gardens.
-My plan now was to put the four tickets in a safe place and then within a month or so before the big game I would advertise one pair for sale in the Toronto Star.
-I would be asking $3000 for the pair and once they sold then my two tickets would be costing me nothing but my advertisement cost.
+We agreed we would meet the following week at the garage, our deal went down just as we planned.
+I happily left with four prime red seats for the final game at Maple Leaf Gardens still four months away.
+My plan was to put the four tickets in a safe place and then within a month or so before the big game I would advertise one pair for sale in the Toronto Star.
+I would be asking $3000 for the pair and once they sold then my two tickets would end up costing me nothing other than my advertising cost.

-Time quickly passed and before I knew it I was taking calls from many fans wanting to be part of history.
-I got too many lowball offers, but my best offer was $2800 from a lady up in North Bay wanting to surprise her husband on his birthday.
-I refused it, holding out for those three g-notes instead.
-I should have taken her great offer, but once again my stubbornness would end up costing me big time.
+Time quickly passed and before I knew it I was getting calls from many fans looking to be part of history.
+I got too many lowball offers and my best offer was $2800 from a lady up in North Bay wanting to surprise her husband on his birthday.
+I declined her offer holding out for my three g-note asking price instead.
+I should have taken her great offer, but once again my stupidity would end up costing me big time.

 The historic day finally arrived and the city was all abuzz with everything going on that day from Carlton Street.
-The street was blocked off from traffic and huge party tents were erected on Church Street.
-It was a beautiful sunny day although I remember it was very cold.
-I left my Mississauga house at 9 am and headed out early to pick up a case of programs.
+The street was blocked off from traffic and huge party tents were erected right on Church Street.
+It was a beautiful sunny day although I remember it was very cold when I left my Mississauga house at 9 am.
+I headed out that early so I could pick up a case of programs.
 I needed to get as many as I possibly could because I knew they would be the supreme collector's item.
-I would also be attempting to sell my extra pair of tickets I still had not yet sold on the street.
+I would also be attempting to sell the extra pair of tickets I still had not sold on the street.
 I was also looking forward to just spending one last day with the Grand Ole Lady on Carlton Street.

 “Sorry, only one program per person.”
-I was told when I asked for one sealed box of thirty programs.
+I was told when I asked for one sealed case of thirty programs.

 What to do now?

-It was now close to noon and the sun was shining bright, but it was still cold.
+It was now close to noon and the sun was shining bright, but it was still very cold.
 I perched myself on the sunny north side of the street about a hundred feet from the subway exit.
-The crowd was now starting to build and there were the usual familiar scalpers also on the street selling tickets.
+The crowd on the street was now slowly starting to build and there were the usual familiar scalpers also on the street selling tickets.
 From what I could gather my two reds, ten rows from the ice were by far the best seats on the street for sale.

 “Who needs a pair?”
-I began barking loudly as passing fans started to arrive early for that evening's momentous event.
-Many fans stopped and asked where my seats were, but once I requested my now reduced price of $2000 they just kept walking.
+I began barking out loudly as passing fans started to arrive early for that evening's momentous event.
+Many fans stopped and asked where my seats were, but once I requested my now reduced price of $2000 they just kept on walking.
 Finally, I got a break from a guy who had told me earlier that my tickets were too expensive.
-He now held out his hand which contained a big wad of fifty and hundred dollar bills.
+He now held out his hand which contained a big wad of cash.
 He was looking to make a deal so we headed across the street over to the Coffee Time.
-While walking across the streetcar tracks I asked him if he was a cop and he said he was not.
+While walking across the streetcar tracks I asked him if he was a cop and he told me he was not.
 I then asked him for his wallet.
 He handed me his wallet, I looked inside and there was no badge.

 Busted!